 Tainted Executives as Outside Directors

-Keywords: board of directors, director labor market, class action lawsuits, corporate governance
+Keywords: director appointments, director labor market, class action lawsuits, corporate governance

 JEL Classification: G34, K22, M41